Daryl Dawson: Judicial career

 Dawson was a member of the Australian Motor Sport Appeal Court from 1974 to 1986, and was the chairman of this court in 1987.
 In 1982, he was appointed a justice of the High Court of Australia, a position he held until retiring on 15 August 1997.
 During his tenure, he earned the nickname Dissenting Dawson, being the only dissenting justice in the landmark cases of Mabo v Queensland and Commercial Bank of Australia Ltd v Amadio.
 He was notably the only justice in Australian Capital Television v Commonwealth to argue there was no implied freedom of political communication in the Australian Constitution, although he revised his position on this issue in Lange v Australian Broadcasting Corporation.

 From 1997 until 2003, Dawson served as a non-permanent judge of the Hong Kong Court of Final Appeal.
 In 1998, he became a director and chairman of the Menzies Foundation.
 Dawson is currently a professorial fellow at the Melbourne Law School, and an adjunct professor at Monash University.

+Dawson was appointed a Companion of the Order of the Bath (CB) for public service in the 1980 Birthday Honours, and a Knight Commander of the Order of the British Empire (KBE) in 1982.